 “I hate all men,” Doris says, “I hate them for what one did to me once.”

 One roofie later, Doris is on the slab and Dr. Bill is ready to sever her head with a scalpel even though he insists “I’ve got to hurry.
 The drug will wear off soon.”
 Call me kooky, but if I had to cut off someone’s head quickly, I might use something bigger than a butter knife.
-Jan in the Pan has become something of a nuisance, a real Chatty Cathy.
-Even though she’s missing limbs she’s found her third eye and spends a lot of time debating good and evil as she psychically communicates with Dr. Bill’s failed experiment whose digs are conveniently just across the basement.
+Jan in the Pan has become something of a nuisance, a real Chatty Cathy, you might say.
+Even without her limbs, she’s found her third eye and spends a lot of time debating good and evil as she psychically communicates with Dr. Bill’s failed experiment: a monster whose digs are conveniently just across the basement.

 “I’m only a head,” she opines, “And you’re whatever you are.
 Together we’re strong.”
 Other choice dialogue includes this: